open-edge-insights/eii-messagebus/README.md

-# EIS Message Bus
+# EII Message Bus

-Message bus used between containers inside of EIS.
+Message bus used between containers inside of EII.

 ## Dependency Installation

-The EIS Message Bus depends on CMake version 3.11+.
+The EII Message Bus depends on CMake version 3.11+.
 For Ubuntu 18.04 this is not the default version installed via `apt-get`.
 To install the correct version of CMake, execute the following commands: